 Open and Concealed Carry Laws

 Laws that generally regulate and in some cases prohibit the carrying of guns in public places fall under two categories: open carry and concealed carry laws.

 Open Carry: The practice of openly carrying a visible gun while in public

 Federal law does not prohibit the open carrying of guns in public except for a few narrowly defined sensitive areas.
 Despite a long history of state laws prohibiting guns in public, today almost every state (47) allows for some type of open carry.
-Three states (California,11 Florida,12 and Illinois13) and D.C.14 prohibit the open carry of any type of firearm.15 Five additional states prohibit the open carry of either long guns (Massachusetts,16 Minnesota,17 and New Jersey18) or handguns (New York19 and South Carolina20).
+Three states (California,11 Florida,12 and Illinois13) and D.C.14 prohibit the open carry of any type of firearm.15 Four additional states prohibit the open carry of either long guns (Massachusetts,16 Minnesota,17 and New Jersey18) or handguns (New York).19

 - Prohibit Open Carry - All Types of Firearms

 - Prohibit Open Carry of Handguns

 It is important to note that states that permit open carry still often prohibit the open carrying of guns in sensitive areas such as schools, hospitals, and government buildings.21 Likewise, some states require a permit or license to openly carry a firearm,22 a process that varies by state but generally requires individuals to apply for a permit and be approved by a law enforcement agency before they can openly carry.23 However, in the majority of states, it is legal to openly carry a loaded firearm without a permit, and 31 states allow individuals to openly carry handguns in public without a permit.24

 Concealed Carry: The practice of carrying a concealed gun in public

 |May-Issue||Public safety officials have some discretion to issue or deny a concealed carry permit.|